 You may see ads for supplements that claim they will help you lose weight.
 But many of these claims are not true.
 Some of these supplements can even have serious side effects.

 NOTE FOR WOMEN: Pregnant or nursing women should never take diet medicines of any kind.
 This includes prescription, herbal, and other over-the-counter remedies.
 Over-the-counter refers to medicines, herbs, or supplements you can buy without a prescription.

-Most of these products do not work, and some can be dangerous.
-Before using an over-the-counter or herbal diet remedy, talk with your health care provider.
+There are many over-the-counter diet products, including many herbal remedies.
+Most of these products do not work.
+Some can even be dangerous.
+Before using an over-the-counter or herbal diet remedy, talk with your doctor.

 There is no proof that these products help with weight loss.

 Some ingredients in over-the-counter diet products may not be safe.
 The Food and Drug Administration (FDA) warns people not to use some of them.
-Do not use products that contain these ingredients:
+Do NOT use products that contain these ingredients:

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.